Tokennn/Pokemon.WPF/README.md

 This project consists of developing a Pokemon-Like type game using the Windows Presentation Foundation (WPF) framework in C#.
 The game allows you to manage monsters and spells, connect via an ergonomic user interface and simulate turn-based battles.
 The game data is managed via a SQL Server Express database.

-Main features

-Login screen

-Allows users to log in with a username and password.

-Passwords are hashed (BASE).

-Information is validated and stored in the database.

-"Settings" tab

-Configuration of the database connection with a customizable URL.

-Initialization of basic data (monsters, spells, users, etc.).

-Monster management window

-Displays all available monsters.

-Allows you to select a monster to play.

-Details the information of the selected monster (Name, HP, associated spells, etc.).

-Spells tab

-Lists all the spells in the game.

-Details each spell (Name, damage, description).

-Includes a spell sorting system by monster.

-Combat tab

-Simulates a fight between a player monster and an enemy monster.

-Includes:

-The use of spells to inflict damage.

-A visible life point bar for each monster.

-The generation of a new enemy monster with improved statistics.

-A button to restart a fight.

-A score system for each monster defeated.

 ## Technologies and tools used

 For this project we worked on these technologies